Axiomatizing Epistemic Logic of Friendship via Tree Sequent Calculus: Syntax and Two-dimensional Kripke Semantics

 \section{Syntax and Two-dimensional Kripke Semantics}

-Our syntax $\mathcal{L}$ consists of the following vocabulary: a countably infinite set $\mathsf{Prop}$ = $\setof{p,q,r,\ldots}$ of propositional variables, a countably infinite set $\mathsf{Nom}$ = $\setof{n,m,l,\ldots}$ of agent nominal variables, the Boolean connectives of $\to$ (the implication) and $\bot$ (the falsum), the satisfaction operators $@$ and the friendship operator $\mathsf{F}$ as well as the modal operator $\Box$.
+Our syntax $\mathcal{L}$ consists of the following vocabulary: a countably infinite set $\mathsf{Prop}$ = $\setof{p,q,r,\ldots}$ of propositional variables, a countably infinite set $\mathsf{Nom}$ = $\setof{n,m,l,\ldots}$ of agent nominal variables, the Boolean connectives of $\to$ (the implication) and $\bot$ (the falsum), the satisfaction operators $@$ and the friendship operator $\mathsf{F}$ (read as ``all my friends are ...'') as well as the modal operator $\Box$ which may be regarded as the knowledge operator.
 We note that an {\em agent nominal} $n \in \mathsf{Nom}$ is a syntactic name of an agent or an individual, which amounts to a constant symbol of the first-order logic, while $n$ is read indexically as ``I am $n$.''
 Similarly, we read a propositional variable $p \in \mathsf{Prop}$ also indexically by ``I am $p$,'' e.g., ``I am in danger.''
 The set $\mathsf{Form}$ of formulas in $\mathcal{L}$ is defined inductively as follows:

 where $n \in \mathsf{Nom}$ and $p \in \mathsf{Prop}$.
 Boolean connectives other than $\to$ or $\bot$ are introduced as ordinary abbreviations.
 We define the dual of $\Box$ as $\Diamond$ := $\neg \Box \neg$ and the dual of $\mathsf{F}$ as $\langle \mathsf{F} \rangle$ := $\neg \mathsf{F} \neg$.
 Moreover, a formula of the form $@_{n} \varphi$ is said to be {\em $@$-prefixed}.
 Let us read $\Box$ as ``I know that.''
 Here are some examples of how to read formulas: \begin{itemize} \item $\Box p$, read as ``I know that I am $p$.'' \item $@_{n}\Box p$, read as ``$n$ knows that she is $p$.'' \item $\Box @_{n}p$, read as ``I know that agent $n$ is $p$.'' \item $\mathsf{F} p$, read as ``all my friends are $p$.'' \item $\mathsf{F} \Box p$, read as ``all my friends know that they are $p$.'' \item $\Box \mathsf{F} p$, read as ``I know that all my friends are $p$.'' \item $@_{n} \langle \mathsf{F}\rangle m$, read as ``agent $m$ is a friend of agent $n$.'' \end{itemize} We say that a mapping $\sigma: \mathsf{Prop} \cup \mathsf{Nom} \to \mathsf{Form}$ is a {\em uniform substitution} if $\sigma$ uniformly substitutes propositional variables by formulas and agent nominals by agent nominals and we use $\varphi \sigma$ to mean the result of applying a uniform substitution $\sigma$ to $\varphi$.
 In particular, we use $\varphi[n/k]$ to mean the result of substituting each occurrence of agent nominal $k$ in $\varphi$ uniformly with agent nominal $n$.